scikit-beam/scikit-beam/doc/resource/dev_guide/adding_files.rst

     .. toctree::
        :maxdepth: 2

-       index
+       fitting

+Also, add the :file:`/doc/resource/api/utils/index.rst` to :file:`/doc/resource/api/index.rst`.
 This will tell :prog:`sphinx` to include the new package in the API documentation.

 Now, let's create a module called :file:`fitting.py` in the :file:`utils` package.
 When you add :file:`fitting.py` you need to add a corresponding file